yashjonjale/gene-corder/README.md

 ## Overview

 The **GENECorder** is an open-source, easy-to-use tool designed to help researchers analyze RNA sequencing (RNA-seq) datasets, regardless of their programming or bioinformatics expertise.
-Built to support bulk RNA-seq data from organisms listed on Ensembl, the tool simplifies data processing, quantifies gene expression, and produces an easily interpretable output file (`gene_counts.csv`) for downstream analysis.
+With the mantra that Built to support bulk RNA-seq data from organisms listed on Ensembl, the tool simplifies data processing, quantifies gene expression, and produces an easily interpretable output file (`gene_counts.csv`) for downstream analysis.
 It integrates multiple bioinformatics tools behind the scenes, offering a smooth and automated workflow.

 ---